tlk/googertaeller/README.md

 [`script -F`](https://www.unix.com/man-page/mojave/1/SCRIPT/) is used in the run.sh file to flush output after each write from tcpdump.

 it creates (and removes!) a fifo-file called "my_fifo" to take advantage of the `script -F` flushing mechanism.

+please let me know if you are aware of a less convoluted way to do this without using a compiler.